bbbradsmith/hatariB/README.md

 This is intended as an alternative or replacement for the older [Libretro Hatari Core](https://github.com/libretro/hatari).

-This is a new project in the initial testing phase.
-Eventually I would like to submit it to Libretro.

 **Bugs and Issues:** If you notice any problems or have feedback, please [create a Github issue](https://github.com/bbbradsmith/hatariB/issues). **Before creating an issue, please note:** except for user interface problems, issues are often caused by the underlying emulator Hatari.
 It would help *a lot* if you could first **test the problem in [Hatari's stand-alone emulator](https://hatari-emu.org/download.html)** to see if the problem exists there.
 If Hatari does the same thing as hatariB, the bug report should instead go directly to the [Hatari](https://hatari-emu.org/) project.
 [Atari-Forum's Hatari subforum](https://www.atari-forum.com/viewforum.php?f=51) might be the best place to ask about issues with Hatari.

 **Emulator:** [Hatari 2.6.1](https://framagit.org/hatari/hatari/-/releases/v2.6.1) 2025-08-15